Urbanization: Crime

 Historically, crime and urbanization have gone hand in hand.
 The simplest explanation is that areas with a higher population density are surrounded by greater availability of goods.
 Committing crimes in urbanized areas is also more feasible.
 Modernization has led to more crime as well, as the modern media has raised greater awareness of the income gap between the rich and the poor.
 This leads to feelings of deprivation, which in turn can lead to crime.
 In some regions where urbanization happens in wealthier areas, a rise in property crime and a decrease in violent crime is seen.

 Data shows that there is an increase in crime in urbanized areas.
 Some factors include per capita income, income inequality, and overall population size.
 There is also a smaller association between unemployment rate, police expenditures and crime.
 The presence of crime also has the ability to produce more crime.
 These areas have less social cohesion and therefore less social control.
 This is evident in the geographical regions that crime occurs in.
-As most crime tends to cluster in city centers, the further the distance from the center of the city, the lower the occurrence of crimes are.
+As most crime tends to cluster in city centres, the further the distance from the centre of the city, the lower the occurrence of crimes are.

 Migration is also a factor that can increase crime in urbanized areas.
 People from one area are displaced and forced to move into an urbanized society.
 Here they are in a new environment with new norms and social values.
 This can lead to less social cohesion and more crime.